ziana-sundrani/Mancala/README.md

 Finally, the stone class simply contains the .png image file and includes a drawStone method so that stones can be drawn easily in the MancalaBoard.repaint() method.

+To play the game run the RunGame class.

 External Resources:

 Stone Image: https://www.pngegg.com/en/png-bfkcp